 nanoVNA and RF Test Demo Board Kits for all MTT-S and AP-S Chapters

-The MTT-S and AP-S Administrative Committees recently approved a new joint initiative to provide more tangible support to all MTT-S, AP-S, joint MTT-S/AP-S, and their Student-Branch Chapters (hereafter, “Chapters”) worldwide, with educational materials to support students and young professionals in their career development, as well as to inspire greater interest and opportunity for hands-on learning in the areas of RF, microwave, and antenna engineering.
+The MTT-S and AP-S started in 2024 a new joint initiative to provide more tangible support to all MTT-S, AP-S, joint MTT-S/AP-S, and their Student-Branch Chapters (hereafter, “Chapters”) worldwide, with educational materials to support students and young professionals in their career development, as well as to inspire greater interest and opportunity for hands-on learning in the areas of RF, microwave, and antenna engineering.

-The first phase of this new initiative consists of financial support for all MTT-S and AP-S Chapters in good standing to acquire one or more low-cost portable “nanoVNAs”, which are open-source, handheld, touchscreen, 2-port vector network analyzers available in different configurations and for various frequency ranges (e.g. 10 kHz to 1.5 GHz).
-This support will also include the acquisition of RF test demo boards that include basic RF components and devices, which may be measured using the nanoVNA (see examples pictured below).
+This initiative consists of financial support (via reimbursement) for all Chapters in good standing to acquire one or more low-cost portable “nanoVNAs”, which are open-source, handheld, touchscreen, 2-port vector network analyzers available in different configurations and for various frequency ranges (e.g. 10 kHz to 1.5 GHz).
+This support will also include the acquisition of low-cost RF test demo boards that include basic RF components and devices, which may be measured using the nanoVNA (see examples pictured below).
+The estimated cost of each of these kits (one nanoVNA and one or two RF test kits) should be around US$100.

-To minimize issues related to shipping, export, and import, Chapters will acquire the kits locally through retailers such as Amazon.com.
-There will be three mechanisms for financial support to cover the cost of kits based on the number required:
+To minimize issues related to shipping and customs permits, Chapters will acquire the kits locally through retailers such as Amazon.com.
+During 2025 there will be two procedures for requesting financial support to cover the cost of kits based on the number required:

-- Chapters may request reimbursement for the purchase of up to 2 additional kits at the following link (proof of purchase required).
-Once approved, they may seek reimbursement from MTT-S or AP-S through their normal channels for Chapter expenses.
+- Chapter Officers may request reimbursement for the purchase of up to 2 kits at the following link (US$100 each, quotation or invoice required).
+Once approved, they will seek reimbursement from MTT-S or AP-S following the instructions in the corresponding approval email message.

-- Chapters may seek reimbursement on behalf of local educational institutions for projects requiring between 3 and 15 kits (e.g. for the purpose of developing a microwave- or antenna-engineering course) at the following link (justification required).
-Once approved, they may seek reimbursement from MTT-S or AP-S through their normal channels for Chapter expenses.
+- Chapter Officers may request reimbursement for projects requiring between 3 and 15 kits (e.g. for the purpose of developing a microwave- or antenna-engineering lab or course in collaboration with local educational institutions) at the following link (justification required, US$100 per kit, quotation or invoice required).
+Once approved, they will seek reimbursement from MTT-S or AP-S following the instructions in the corresponding approval email message.

 Projects using Nano-VNAs